max-talanov/1/AI_Neurotechnologies_bla_bla_bla_course/IM.md

 If we could not select satisfactory solution we must use the "step back from IFR" approach.
 This way we consider less ideal final result and reformulate **IFR-1** into **IFR-2**.

-Using the IFR-2 we reformulate TCs and use modeling with small dwarfs modeling approach (SDM).
+Using the IFR-2 we reformulate TCs and use modeling with Small Dwarfs Modeling approach (SDM).
 The SDM is form of wishful thinking:

 	Imagine that you have powerful small dwarfs that could "magically" help you solve the problem.